Podcast Equipment

 “Should I get a USB microphone or an XLR microphone?”
 We hear that question all the time from veteran and amateur podcasters alike.
 They each have positives and negatives, so there’s never a clear winner.

 If you’re a professional podcaster, you’re probably looking up to level up your sound quality.
-You know what sounds good and where you can improve, so you’re ready to spend a few dollars on a better product to boost the production value of your show.
-You’re probably willing to buy other equipment that-when combined with your new mic-enhances your show.
+You’re ready to spend a few dollars on a better product to boost the production value of your show.

 No matter where you are in your podcasting career, we can help.
 We’ve put together a list of the best USB microphones and XLR microphones for podcasting.
 We’ve sorted them by price to help you find the one that’s right for your situation.